 [This is a multi-part series.]

-For bibliophiles, the books that we love, the reasons that we love them and how they impact our lives are all matters of highly personal and subjective preferences.
+For bibliophiles, the books we love, the reasons we love them, and how they impact our lives are all matters of highly personal and subjective preferences.
 Just take this recent controversy of Paul Auster talking about “boy writers” — the authors whose works he has loved and been inspired by.
 [An aside: The qualities and attributes that he describes these particular writers and their works as having are not, of course, exclusive to the male gender, so his choice of the label of “boy writers” has confused and annoyed many authors and readers but we won’t go into that at this time.]

-Yet, the traditional bibliomemoir genre has been undergoing some kind of revival lately.
-During this month alone, at least 3 such books – Rebecca Mead’s ‘My Life in Middlemarch‘; Wendy Lesser’s ‘Why I Read: The Serious Pleasure of Books‘; and Samantha Ellis’ ‘How to Be a Heroine: Or, What I’ve Learned From Reading Too Much‘ – have been launched.
+Still, the traditional bibliomemoir genre has been undergoing some kind of revival lately.
+During this month alone, at least three such books — Rebecca Mead’s ‘My Life in Middlemarch‘; Wendy Lesser’s ‘Why I Read: The Serious Pleasure of Books‘; and Samantha Ellis’ ‘How to Be a Heroine: Or, What I’ve Learned From Reading Too Much‘ — have been launched.
 All were greeted with much critical acclaim and reader fanfare.
 [No, this genre is not dominated by women as this shortlist might imply; we’ll get to a wider, more representative sampling in Parts 2-5.]

 Rarely attempted, and still more rarely successful, is the bibliomemoir — a subspecies of literature combining criticism and biography with the intimate, confessional tone of autobiography.
 The most engaging bibliomemoirs establish the writer’s voice in counterpoint to the subject, with something more than adulation or explication at stake.